This interview contains possible spoilers

 Being conscious of spoilers, it’s interesting how you ease the audience into the world.
 We have this father-daughter relationship that we think is one thing, then it’s not.

 Out of curiosity, what did you think it would be?

 I thought it was going to be an abduction story.
-But then while the dad is doing something questionable, we get that it’s still a rational response to things.
+But then while the dad is behaving questionably, it’s clear he’s still acting rationally and in her interest.

 We were really aware this would be a really small movie, but we wanted to get big actors.
 So we knew from the beginning that we had to write characters that were really, really juicy, interesting and conflicted.
 They weren’t all good, and they weren’t all bad so that big actors, even if they weren’t going to make a lot of money, would look into these characters as people they’d want to bring to the screen.
 Because they’re doing things that you like, things you don’t like, but you understand why they do them.